drknowsall/drknowsall-DS-CODEX_extension/README.md

 ## Supporting the following operations:

-## 1. Run codex - Run completion for the next cell - The completion metric is configurable please see "Setting extension configurations".
+## 1. Run codex - Run completion for the next cell.
 ## 2. Run codex in cell - Run completion for the current cell.
 ## 3. Remove comments - remove all comments from the cells.